jpmariuzzo/Python-Programming/Databases/1_Multi-Table Database - Tracks/README.txt

         AND Album.artist_id = Artist.id
     ORDER BY Artist.name LIMIT 3

-The expected result of the modified query on your database is: (shown here as a simple HTML table with titles) Track	Artist	Album	Genre
+The expected result of the modified query on your database is: (shown here as a simple HTML table with titles):

-Chase the Ace	AC/DC	Who Made Who	Rock
-D.T.
-AC/DC	Who Made Who	Rock
-For Those About To Rock (We Salute You)	AC/DC	Who Made Who	Rock
+Track	                                    Artist	Album	        Genre Chase the Ace	                            AC/DC	Who Made Who	Rock D.T.
+AC/DC	Who Made Who	Rock For Those About To Rock (We Salute You)	    AC/DC	Who Made Who	Rock